cobbler/cobbler/docs/user-guide/building-isos.rst

 ################################

 * ``--iso``: This defines the name of the built ISO.
 It defaults to ``autoinst.iso``.
+* ``--distro``: Used to detect the architecture of the ISO you are building.
+Specifies also the used Kernel and Initrd.
 * ``--buildisodir``: The temporary directory where Cobbler will build the ISO.
 If you have enough RAM to build the ISO you should really consider using a tmpfs for performance.
 * ``--profiles``: Modify the profiles Cobbler builds ISOs for.
 If this is omitted, ISOs for all profiles will be built.